groboclown/builder.dart/README.md

 Because the library is only used to build the project, it should belong in the `dev_dependencies` section, not `dependencies`.

+Note: due to this change, any build of your project will still require a new copy of the code to run `pub install` to pull in the builder library.

 Next, in accordance with the [dart build file standard](https://www.dartlang.org/tools/editor/build.html), create the file `build.dart` in the root project directory.
 It should look